Cite this

 3.3 Data processing inequality

 The Data Processing Inequality states that no physical or computational operation can increase the information about a signal.
-In the context of channels, this means that if we had a series of channels, each of which mapped from one random variable to another, information about the first random variable can only be preserved or lost at each step, and thus we can only be equally or more uncertain after each channel.
+In a series of channels, information about the original input can only be preserved or lost at each step: we can only become equally or more uncertain after each channel.

 Mathematically, if we have \(\mathrm{A} \rightarrow \mathrm{B} \rightarrow \mathrm{C}\), where each arrow represents a channel, we say that these three variables form a Markov chain.
 The theorem states that: